mrsimpson/prompt-driven-collaborative-shopping/README.md

 - Business logic that requires multiple database operations

 This approach ensures data consistency is maintained at the database level rather than relying on client-side enforcement.

-1. **Feature Development**:

-   - Create a new branch for each feature
-   - Implement the feature with appropriate tests
-   - Submit a pull request for review

-2. **Testing**:

-   - Write unit tests for all components and services
-   - Run the test suite before submitting pull requests
-   - Aim for >80% test coverage

-3. **Deployment**:
-   - Staging builds are created automatically for pull requests
-   - Production builds require manual approval

 ## Development Workflow